awaken233/open-in-cursor/README.md

 ### 🚀 Installation

-#### Method 1: Manual Installation (Recommended)

-1. Download the latest release from [GitHub Releases](https://github.com/awaken233/open-in-cursor/releases) (ZIP)
-2. Extract the files to `VaultFolder/.obsidian/plugins/`
-3. Reload Obsidian and enable the plugin in Settings

-#### Method 2: Community Plugin Store (Coming Soon)
+#### Method 1: Community Plugin Store (Recommended)

-The plugin is currently under review.
-Once approved, you will be able to install it via the Community Plugin Store.

 1. Open Obsidian Settings
 2. Go to `Community plugins` and disable Safe mode
 3. Browse community plugins and search for "Open in Cursor"
 4. Install and enable the plugin

+#### Method 2: Manual Installation

+1. Download the latest release from [GitHub Releases](https://github.com/awaken233/open-in-cursor/releases) (ZIP)
+2. Extract the files to `VaultFolder/.obsidian/plugins/`
+3. Reload Obsidian and enable the plugin in Settings

 ### ⚙️ Settings